2016 New England Patriots season: AFC Divisional Playoffs: vs (4) Houston Texans

 With this win, the Patriots advance to the AFC Championship for the 6th time in a row.
 After throwing only two regular-season interceptions in 437 attempts, Tom Brady surprisingly threw 2 in this game.
 Dion Lewis had a big night with three total touchdowns - 1 receiving, 1 rushing, and 1 returning.
 He became the first player to ever accomplish this in the NFL Postseason.
 Furthermore, the Patriots' defensive backs also played outstandingly in this game, especially cornerback Logan Ryan, safety Devin McCourty, and safety Duron Harmon who all recorded one interception each.
 In a coincidence, they were all alumni of Rutgers University and played on its football team.
 In the locker room after the match, coach Bill Belichick acknowledged the work of the Rutgers' alumni as he was quoted for saying, "Big day for Rutgers."
 Also, on a 44-yard pass from Brady to wide receiver Julian Edelman, Edelman surpassed former Patriot Wes Welker for most receptions in the postseason; breaking the former Patriots' record of 69.
 He finished the game with 76 career receptions.

+This would be the last time the Patriots would play against the Texans in the playoffs until 2025.